Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 ```
 As each statement can be either microop or directive,
 each statement is processed differently
-depending on the statement type.
+based on the statement type.
 Because we are taking a look at microops,
-we will focus on first conditional part (127-147).
+we will focus on the first conditional part (127-147).

 As shown in the line 130-131,
 microop dictionary is used to retrieve a class
-associated with current microop mnemonic,
+associated with a current microop mnemonic,
 and the retrieved class is stored as symbol of parser.
 Note that parsed microop's mnemonic field(statement.mnemonic) is used
 to find corresponding microop class reference.
 Let's go little bit deep down
 to understand how the statement will be translated into microop.

-###What class object is used for microop class generation?
+### What class object is used for microop class generation?
-One might expects that
+One might expect that
 parsed microop instructions are instantiated from a class
 named as microop mnemonic (microop opcode) such as Ld.
 However,
 we can easily find that
 it is general class